 Leaving a job, especially in pursuit of a passion, can be tremendously rewarding.
 It can mean a better life, improved health, more money, and a greater sense of daily joy.
 But why are so many feeling compelled to leave their jobs now?
 What’s sparked this enormous movement of resignations, and what are the top reasons for leaving a job that so many are citing?

-Below, we’ll dive further into the temperature of today’s employment landscape and why millions have restarted their job search.
-We’ll explore:
+In this article, we’ll dive further into the temperature of today’s employment landscape and why millions have restarted their job search.